Frequently Asked Questions

 Lead-safe work includes containing the work area, minimizing dust, using proper protective equipment, and thoroughly cleaning up afterward to prevent contamination.

-Yes, we are an EPA-certified lead-safe firm.
+Yes, Phinney Ridge Painting is an EPA-certified lead-safe firm.
 Our team is trained to safely contain and remove lead hazards while following all federal and state regulations.

 If your home was built before 1978, there’s a good chance it contains lead paint.
-We can help assess whether lead-safe practices are needed during your project.
+Phinney Ridge Painting can help assess whether lead-safe practices are needed during your project.

 Homes built before 1978 may contain lead-based paint, which can pose serious health risks—especially to children and pregnant women—if it's disturbed during painting or renovation.

-Each project is specific and unique, which is why we believe in going to your home in person and providing a comprehensive estimate.
+Each project is specific and unique, which is why at Phinney Ridge Painting, we believe in going to your home in person and providing a comprehensive estimate.
 Price varies depending on the preparations needed, trim details, color scheme, and square footage.
 Request an estimate to learn more about what your project will cost.

 If you would like to get an estimate on your project you can click the “Request Estimate” button at the top of our website to fill out our form with your information.
 A member of our team will contact you to schedule an on-site and in-person comprehensive estimate.